OpenZeppelin/openzeppelin-sdk/.github/ISSUE_TEMPLATE/blank.md

 ---
-name: New issue
+name: Bug report or Feature request
-about: Report a bug or request a feature
+about: Open a new issue
 ---